cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - Find all ec2 instances that have unrestricted access to the internet with a wide open security group and routing
   - All ec2 instances that have unrestricted access to the internet via a security group
   - Find all lambda functions that have unrestricted access to the internet

+### Dependent Views
+AWS Public Egress depends on the following views:

+  - view_aws_security_group_egress_rules *

+  * This view is automatically created or updated by this policy.

 ## AWS Publicly Available

 ### Requirements